 How to get there

 First thing to take note in mind is that there’s no public airport that goes directly to Siquijor.
 From Manila, you will have to ride a plane to the nearest airport which is in Dumaguete.
-Philippine Airlines, Air Asia offers this route most of the time.
-To scan for cheaper flights from different airlines that offers this route, book with Skyscanner below., and
+Philippine Airlines, Cebu Pacific Air, and Air Asia offers this route most of the time.
+To scan for cheaper flights from different airlines that offers this route, book with Skyscanner below.

 From Dumaguete Airport: